Culture and Politics (CULP)

 Writing in the Culture and Politics Major

-From there, the interdisciplinary nature of the major and the diversity of individual students’ concentrations necessitate a broad attention to writing, for no single course or sequence of courses can provide every student with the instruction he or she needs to develop expertise in the chosen area of study.
-Each course in the major thus focuses on writing within its field, seeking, depending on its level, to introduce, develop, or hone students’ skills.
+- Each course in the major adds additional writing practice within the field it studies.
 As they complete the major, students will gain expertise in more than one disciplinary field—and the ability to critically articulate the relations between them.
-Moreover, should they chose, students will also be able to develop a bilingual facility in writing for the major, for the CULP courses in Arabic pay direct and careful attention to students’ writing.
+Moreover, should they choose, students will also be able to develop a bilingual facility in writing for the major, for the CULP courses in Arabic pay direct and careful attention to students’ writing.

 Honors in the Major